 You can write scripts that run geoprocessing tools and automate a wide variety of GIS tasks using the Python scripting language.
 A program that uses a scripting language is a script.
 Scripts are created with a text-based language and edited in any text editor or an Integrated Development Environment, or IDE.
 Python is the scripting language used by ArcGIS, and ArcGIS includes a Python package, ArcPy, that adds ArcGIS functionality into Python.
 ArcGIS Pro uses Python 3.x.

 In the geoprocessing framework, scripts are analogous to models in that you can write a script that runs multiple geoprocessing tools and uses other functions and logic to automate your geoprocessing workflow.
-Once you've written a script, you can make it into a geoprocessing tool and run it inside the application by creating a Python script tool.
+Once you've written a script, you can make it into a geoprocessing tool and run it by creating a Python script tool.